-Students in the Civil Rights Clinic, working with co-counsel Amy Robertson and Lauren Fontana of the Civil Rights Education and Enforcement Center, filed a class action lawsuit challenging the Colorado Department of Corrections’ failure to provide outdoor exercise to inmates at Colorado State Penitentiary (CSP) in Canon City, CO.
-Student attorneys investigated the conditions of confinement at CSP, selected class action representatives, drafted and filed a complaint, drafted and filed a motion for partial summary judgment and responded to a defense motion for summary judgment, conducted discovery, and began preparation for trial – in addition to, among many other tasks, handling a live radio interview, multiple press interviews, and appearing in federal court.
-The parties reached a settlement agreement, which was approved by the Court at a final approval hearing in June 2016.
+Students in the Civil Rights Clinic, working with co-counsel Amy Robertson and Lauren Fontana of the Civil Rights Education and Enforcement Center, filed a class action lawsuit challenging the Colorado Department of Corrections’ failure to provide outdoor exercise to prisoners at Colorado State Penitentiary (CSP) in Cañon City, CO.
+Student attorneys investigated the conditions of confinement at CSP, selected class action representatives, drafted and filed a complaint, drafted and filed a motion for partial summary judgment and responded to a defense motion for summary judgment, conducted discovery and began preparation for trial – in addition to, among many other tasks, handling a live radio interview, multiple press interviews, and appearing in federal court.
+The parties ultimately reached a settlement agreement, which was approved by the Court at a final approval hearing in June 2016.
 As a result of this lawsuit, all prisoners at CSP will receive access to outdoor exercise.